Nekuake/nekuake/README.md

 My main project at this day is Compyter Stats, a web application for monitoring a network of devices, tracking their resources, like CPU usage, process list...
 This project uses Python, Django and MySQL.
 I tried to cover as many technologies as possible so I have an opportunity to master them.

+## Always open to learn new and exciting things.

 <!--
 **Nekuake/nekuake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.